 How To Make Beef Stew

-Searing the beef pieces before you add the stock makes such a difference in the flavour you get from the soup.
+Searing the beef pieces before you add the stock makes such a difference in the flavor you get from the soup.
 It’s really the only chance you have to get that delicious caramelization on the meat!

 As the veggies and broth simmer, you will really start to notice the flavors in the stew intensify.
 Peas cook quickly so I add them in the last few minutes!